nikhilesh121/bookmark/replit.md

 # Bookmark - Manga, Anime, and Movies Content Directory

 ## Overview
 A Next.js 16 web application for discovering and bookmarking manga, anime, and movies.
-Features an admin panel for content management.
+Features an admin panel for content management with multi-URL support, partner website management, and safe redirect system.

 ## Project Architecture
 - **Framework**: Next.js 16 with Turbopack